-Reed is the Managing Partner of Mission Group, which owns and operates a group of bar and restaurant concepts in Washington DC including Mission Dupont, Hawthorne and Mission Navy Yard.
+Reed is the Managing Partner of Mission Group, which owns and operates a group of bar and restaurant concepts in Washington DC including Mission Dupont, Hawthorne, Mission Navy Yard and The Admiral.
 He was also a founding investor in Mason Inn (Glover Park) and George/Chinese Disco (Georgetown).
-For over ten years before fully shifting his focus to his brick and mortar businesses Reed operated Sugar Media Group, an Internet advertising company that focused on affiliate arbitrage and provided a social networking platform for more than 30,000 DC residents.
-He leveraged the network to regularly host events for between 1,000 and 6,000 attendees at downtown museums and stadiums, and subsequently to open a series of bars and restaurants.
 Reed was a lifer at Potomac in the class of '99 and graduated from the University of Virginia, where he was a member of the varsity wrestling team.
-He lives in Spring Valley with his wife Julie and their two sons.
+He lives in Washington DC with his wife Julie and their two sons.

 Catherine Kahl Linskey '09